oh-just-another/diagram/packages/importers/README.md

 - **dagre for layout**, not WebCola or ELK.
 Compact (~80 KB), pure JS, no DOM.
 The trade-off is that orthogonal/spline edge routing isn't available — we emit straight connectors and let the renderer draw them.
 - **drawio skips layout entirely** when every node has a `position` — there's no point relaying-out a hand-crafted diagram.
 - **Per-format parsers are hand-rolled** (no `mermaid` / `pegjs-dot` / `xmldom` deps).
 The supported subset is intentionally minimal — hosts needing full fidelity can pre-process with the official tool and hand the output to us as a `GraphDocument`.
-- **Each node spawns two shapes** (the geometry + a centered text label), not a single composite "labelled node".
-Keeps `BuiltinShape` open-shape semantics intact — labels are normal `text` shapes hosts can move / edit independently.
+- **Each node spawns two elements** (the geometry + a centered text label), not a single composite "labelled node".
+Keeps `BuiltinElement` open-element semantics intact — labels are normal `text` elements hosts can move / edit independently.